We can all speak. We speak everyday to our colleagues, our teams, our partners and our friends. It feels natural and words come easy.

 Why does it happen?

-You are under stress and don’t feel comfortable.
-Your inner conversation is making you feel even more uncomfortable.
-It probably goes along these lines: ‘See, one person is not paying attention, my presentation must be boring….’
-Under stress you don’t control your breathing.
+Right before speaking on stages you are under stress and don’t feel comfortable.
+Once on the stage, your inner conversation is making you feel even more uncomfortable.
+It probably goes along these lines: ‘See, one person is not paying attention, so my presentation must be boring….’
+Under stress, it is very difficult to control your breathing.

 What should you do instead

-Do some deep breathing before you go on stage.
-Five deep breaths, five seconds in, hold five seconds, five seconds out.
-When you catch yourself breathing shallowly during your presentation.
-Just stop talking at the end of the next sentence and breath in, long and deep.
+Do some box breathing before you go on stage.
+Box breathing helps you cope with panic and stress when feeling overwhelmed.
+Breathe four seconds in, hold for four seconds, breathe out for four seconds, and hold for four seconds.
+Do this for two minutes.
+When you deliver your opening sentences, make sure to have planned for pauses to breathe.
+If you catch yourself breathing shallowly during your presentation.
+Just stop talking at the end of the next sentence and take a breath.
 Your audience will thank you for giving them time to process what you just said.

 2. Speaking too fast